21st5h4D0vvS/BirthCalculator/README.md

-You can download this Application on [MediaFire](https://www.mediafire.com/file/1zla4xfqze04a5s/rssths.batch2019.birth_calculator.apk/file).
+You can download this Mobile Application on [MediaFire](https://www.mediafire.com/file/1zla4xfqze04a5s/rssths.batch2019.birth_calculator.apk/file).